vbmobile/mobile-id-documentation/docs/index.md

     - Install or update Xcode to latest version;
     - Target iOS 13 or later.

-You must also send an ID (Bundle ID or Application ID) to vision-box so that we can associate the API key with the application, this way your API key is protected with only authorized applications.
+You must also send an ID (Bundle ID or Application ID) to Amadeus so that we can associate the API key with the application, this way your API key is protected with only authorized applications.

 ## Enrolment SDK setup